cscart/docs/en/user_guide/orders/actions_on_orders/index.rst

 * **Credit memo**—the order was paid and processed, but then got returned; a credit memo ID is generated.

-If you configure the statuses, then invoice IDs and credit memo IDs will be generated sequentially for the orders that get this status:
+If you configure this setting for order statuses, then invoice IDs and credit memo IDs will be generated sequentially for the orders that get the appropriate status:

 .. list-table::